In October’s Hiring Pulse, we noted the huge rise in total payrolls in September to the tune of 336,000 in the United States.

 3. Candidates per Hire

-Let’s look at what’s going on here through November:
+Now that Let’s look at what’s going on here through October:

 What’s going on here?